tobiaseisenschenk/ML-Microservice_on_Kubernetes-playground/README.md

 ## Setup the Environment

-* Create a virtualenv and activate it
+* Create a virtualenv and activate it - Run `make setup`
 * Run `make install` to install the necessary dependencies

 ### Running `app.py`

-1. Standalone:  `python app.py`
+1. Standalone:  `python3 app.py`
 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`

 ### Kubernetes Steps

 * Setup and Configure Docker locally
-* Setup and Configure Kubernetes locally
+* Setup and Configure Kubernetes locally (e.g. with hypervisor as driver)
 * Create Flask app in Container
 * Run via kubectl